pastoriomarco/manymove_py_trees/README.md

 - Example clients `bt_client_fake.py` and `bt_client_panda.py` show how to wire the helpers into full ROS 2 nodes that tick a tree while sharing an HMI service.

 ## Usage
-- For workspace setup, dependencies, and launch instructions, follow the top-level [ManyMove README](../README.md).
+- For workspace setup, dependencies, and launch instructions, follow [ManyMove README](https://github.com/pastoriomarco/manymove/blob/main/README.md).
+- Clone manymove_py_trees in the same src folder as ManyMove, build and source the workspace.
+- You can find examples in manymove_py_trees/launch folder.

 ## Dependencies
 - `rclpy`, `py_trees`, `py_trees_ros`